-To answer the first question, we turn to a suggestion from Janda (2020).
-In explaining the rise of based off (of), Janda proposes:
+To answer the first question, we turn to a suggestion from Janda (2021).
+In explaining the rise of based off (of), he proposes:

-[I]f one derives something from a source, then a crucial pathway between them leads from the source to the derivative; something takes off from - or is taken off (of) - the source and travels - or is brought - to/as the derivative. [...]
+[I]f one derives something from a source, then a crucial pathway between them leads from the source to the derivative; something takes off from - or is taken off (of) - the source and travels - or is brought - to/as the derivative....
 Yet basing or being based ON portrays the implied motion as oriented in [the opposite] direction, and thus sounds more like planting a flagstaff downward into the ground.
-(597)
+(2021: 597)

 In other words, off suggests extraction, while on suggests foundation.
 Perhaps, then, the shift from on to off is a change from a metaphor of foundation to one of extraction.
 That, then, suggests an answer to the second question: the verbs undergoing this change are those that are compatible with this 'extraction' meaning.
-Somewhat speculatively, we observe that there may be a correlation between the

 Somewhat speculatively, we observe that there may be a correlation between the strength of a verb's association with these meanings of extraction and/or foundation and its likelihood of change.
-We found in both corpora that profit had the highest rates of off by far: even going back to the 1990s in the COCA data, profit off well exceeds 50% off usage (19/25 tokens in that decade).
-Data from the Google Books Ngram Corpus from 2019, plotted in Figure 8, likewise show that profit off started gaining ground in the 1990s.
+We found in both corpora that profit had the highest rates of off by far: even going back to the 1990s in the COCA data, profit off well exceeds 50 percent off usage (19/25 tokens in that decade).
+Data from the Google Books Ngram corpus from 2019, plotted in figure 8, likewise shows that profit off started gaining ground in the 1990s.
 This suggests that profit was an earlier shifter than the other verbs, not categorically different from them.
-Indeed, the lexical semantics of profit are particularly well-suited for a metaphor of extraction.
+Indeed, the lexical semantics of profit are particularly well suited for a metaphor of extraction.